 Other interesting suggestions were around what to hold or to use to hang the artwork, for instance hanging art with painted hangers, floating wall shelves, wall wires and magnet frames for the refrigerator.

-This how-to post by Childhood 101 is great if you have abstract pretty art that you’d like to repurpose.
-Think finger paintings or full pages thickly spread with colorful paint.
+This Paper Pinwheel post by Childhood 101 is great if you have abstract pretty art that you’d like to repurpose.
+Especially if you have lots of finger paintings or full pages of thickly spread colorful paint, you could easily use that artwork to make paper pinwheels or as a basis for a collage.

 Do you have other ideas?